Ljcordey/bionic-MAV-MD-report/MAV-Bionics/Bionic principles applied to MAV design.md

 #### How does nature solve airborn and underwater motility?
-MAVs have long been experts at flying, which is why we looked to nature  and how it moves through the air to find more efficient and suitable  approaches.
+MAVs use traditional designs for flight that may not be as agile and versatile as required for our machine's functions and missions.
+This is why we looked for inspiration from the natural world and the ways it solves airborn motility for a more effective and appropriate solution.

 For example, certain spider species can be found flying several kilometers  in the air and traveling over a thousand kilometers out to sea.

  They can even detect electrically charged atmospheres and use their senses and  environment to their advantage.